 Taking a chance on teenagers and never giving up!

-Thus, we need to put pay to these myths; they are not valid.
+Therefore, I put pay to these myths; they are not valid.
 We can, and do, make a difference in young people’s lives daily by being ourselves.
-The main difference is that we take on this difference as foster carers for older children and teenagers because we are there when they need us most.

 My young ladies who had an answer for everything …